View Holidays

 Greece culture

 For non-alcoholic options, you can't leave Greece without trying the Greek-styled Frappe - a foam-covered, iced coffee drink with added milk and sugar that tickles the tastebuds.
-Greek mountain tea, otherwise known as Ironwort or Sideritis, is made from a plant found in the mountains, rich in high levels of antioxidants - a healthy option for vegetarians and weight watchers.
+Greek mountain tea, also known as Sideritis or ironwort, is made from a plant found in the mountains, rich in high levels of antioxidants - a healthy option for vegetarians and weight watchers.

-The English word for ‘music’ originated in ancient Greek, and is associated with the Muses, the daughters of Zeus.
-Music and dance are almost classed as holy in Greece or at least divine.
-Traditional Greek music dates back thousands of years and is considered by many as an heirloom from those ancient Greece times.
-It is said the music was a divine gift from Apollo and Muse, and Terpsichore admired their dances.
+The English word for ‘music’ originated from ancient Greek and is associated with the Muses, the daughters of Zeus.
+Music and dance are almost considered sacred in Greece, or at least divine.
+Traditional Greek music dates back thousands of years and is considered by many as an heirloom from the times of Ancient Greece.
+It is said that music was a divine gift from Apollo and the Muses, with Terpsichore admired for her dances.

-Traditional Greek songs revolve around glorifying your joys and recording your inspiration.
-The cultural favourite, traditional folk music, blends elements of ancient Greek music, such as the rhythm forms, with the influence from Alexander the Great and Byzantine eras.
-If you have ever seen ancient vases, mosaics, or marble sculptures, look out for the images of the lyre, pan flute, and harp, used as the base instruments in Greek culture.
+Traditional Greek songs revolve around celebrating joys and capturing inspiration.
+The cultural favourite, traditional folk music, blends elements of ancient Greek music, such as rhythm forms, with influences from the eras of Alexander the Great and the Byzantine Empire.
+If you've ever seen ancient vases, mosaics or marble sculptures, look out for images of the lyre, pan flute, and harp, which are the base instruments in Greek culture.

-Nisia is a Greek word for the Islands and Nisiotika is the music from Greek islands, focused on the Aegean Sea region encompassing the Cycladic islands, Sporades, and Dodecanese.
-Then there is Rebetika, dating back to 1922, first produced as a calming melody for Greeks and Turks being forced to relocate out of their countries.
-By the 1960s, Rebetika evolved to more lively beats and lighter music and became the nation's favourite, which it remains to this day.
+"Nisia" is the Greek word for "Islands," and "Nisiotika" is the music from the Greek islands, focusing on the Aegean Sea region, including the Cycladic islands, Sporades, and Dodecanese.
+Then there's "Rebetika," dating back to 1922, initially produced as a calming melody for Greeks and Turks being forced to relocate from their countries.
+By the 1960s, Rebetika evolved into livelier beats and lighter music, becoming the nation's favourite, a status it retains to this day.

 Room